Serhiy Tihipko: Ukrainian presidential election, 2014

 Tihipko is a self-nominated candidate for President of Ukraine in the 2014 presidential election.
-Of the 23 presidential candidates, Tihipko has declared the biggest income to the Ukrainian election Committee.
+Of the 23 presidential candidates, Tihipko has declared the highest income to the Ukrainian election Committee.
 He had an income of about ₴263 million in 2013.
 According to the first poll published after Vitali Klitschko withdrew from the presidential race, as of 31 March Tihipko was running second at 17.9%, behind Petro Poroshenko (38.3%).

 On 29 March a Party of Regions convention supported Mykhailo Dobkin's nomination as a presidential candidate.
 On 7 April 2014 the political council of the party expelled Tihipko from the party.
 He then accused that the party had "been turned into a branch of a specific financial and industrial group, a private enterprise".

 On 23 April 2014 Tihipko announced that the Strong Ukraine party would be re-established and that its 2012 merger with Party of Regions had been "a mistake".
 On 5 August 2014 he was re-elected party leader of Strong Ukraine.

-In the 2014 Ukrainian presidential election he received 5.23% of the vote, ranking 5th among all candidates.
+In the 2014 Ukrainian presidential election, he received 5.23% of the vote, ranking 5th among all candidates.
 He did do better than Dobkin, who gained 3.03%.

 Career after the 2014 presidential election

 In the 2014 Ukrainian parliamentary election Tihipko headed the national list of Strong Ukraine.
 But he was not elected into parliament because the party won one constituency parliamentary seat (only).
+In May 2026, he became a freelance adviser to Kyrylo Budanov, who has been serving as Head of the Office of the President of Ukraine.

 Banking 2015 onwards

-Early May 2015 Tihipko was appointed head of the supervisory council of TAScombank, part of TAS-Group, in which he holds the largest stake of nearly 49%.
+Early May 2015, Tihipko was appointed head of the supervisory council of TAScombank, part of TAS-Group, in which he holds the largest stake of nearly 49%.

 Tihipko bought a controlling stake (99.9230%) in Russian state-owned Sberbank's Ukrainian subsidiary in December 2017.
 He then merged this subsidiary with TAScombank without shutting down the financial institutions' branches.